Semesse/flowp/docs/Semaphore.md

 ▸ **grant**(`permits?`): `void`

-add n permits to semaphore, will immediately start this number of waiting tasks
+Give n permits to semaphore, will immediately start this number of waiting tasks if any

+**`throws`** RangeError if permits < 0

 #### Parameters